the-red-feather/thesis/literature/topic-geoweb/readme.md

 ![image](./capture.png)

 They use this diagram to explain the diagram they are trying to create.
 I think this **is** the diagram they should create.

+## native-vs-mobile-web-apps
+This raises an interesting point: mobile (web) applications are FAR more common in developing countries than desktop applications.
+Better client-side web-app experiences would thus mean